Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Jan, 2022: Joined SFI Insight Centre for Data Analytics as a Funded Investigator.
 *  Oct, 2021: We are looking for one [two-year MSCA postdoc researcher](https://neuroinsight.eu/proposals/) for the NeuroInsight project.
 Let me know if you are interested.
 *  Oct, 2021: Joined [NeuroInsight centre](https://neuroinsight.eu/) as a project supervisor (research lead).
 *  Oct, 2021: Congratulations to my project student J.M.
 Adove for winning the IBM OpenSource Prize for her final year project.